 Table of Content

-There exist various types of business organizations that differ from each other by their capital requirements, control, nature of liability, stability, etc. Some of the forms of business include sole proprietorship, partnership, co-operative societies, company, etc.
+There exist various types of business organisations that differ from each other by their capital requirements, control, nature of liability, stability, etc. Some of the forms of business include sole proprietorship, partnership, co-operative societies, company, etc.

-The sole proprietorship and partnership forms have some serious limitations when it comes to financial requirements, professional management, and liability.
+The sole proprietorship and partnership forms have some severe limitations when it comes to financial requirements, professional management, and liability.
 A business form that overcomes these problems to an extent is a joint-stock company.

-A joint-stock company is a business organization jointly owned by the company’s stockholders.
+A joint-stock company is a business organisation jointly owned by the company’s stockholders.
 The ownership percentage of each shareholder depends on the number of shares they hold.
 In a public joint-stock company, the stocks are traded on the stock exchanges.

 The members of the company can join and exit it voluntarily.
-Even if the members sell the shares to other investors, the company continues to exist with the current shareholders as its owner.
+Even if the members sell the shares to other investors, the company continues to exist with the current shareholders as its owners.
 Therefore, the company’s life does not depend on any members.

 The current shareholders enjoy the gains or bear the losses of a joint-stock company in proportion to the number of shares they hold.
 However, ownership and management are two different parts of such a business form.